ningpanQ1/meta-advantech/meta-adv-imx/README.md

 -----------------
 Essential Yocto Project host packages are:
 ```
-sudo apt-get install gawk wget git-core diffstat unzip texinfo gcc-multilib \
+$ sudo apt-get install gawk wget git-core diffstat unzip texinfo gcc-multilib \
 build-essential chrpath socat cpio python python3 python3-pip python3-pexpect \
 xz-utils debianutils iputils-ping python3-git python3-jinja2 libegl1-mesa libsdl1.2-dev \
 pylint3 xterm
 ```

 See the Advantech Yocto Project User's Guide for instructions on installing repo.
 First install the Advantech Linux BSP repo
 ```
 $: repo init -u https://github.com/Advantech-IIoT/adv-imx-yocto-bsp  -b zeus -m default.xml
 ```

 Download the Yocto Project Layers:
 ```
 $: repo sync
 ```

 If errors on repo init, remove the .repo directory and try repo init again.
 Run Advantech Linux Yocto Project Setup:
 ```
 $: [MACHINE=<machine>] [DISTRO=fsl-imx-<backend>] source ./imx-setup-release.sh -b <build folder>
 ```

 where
  <machine> defaults to imx8mmeamb9918a1
  <build folder> specifies the build folder name

 After this your system will be configured to start a Yocto Project build.
 To use an existing Yocto build directory:
 ```
 $: source setup-environment <build path>
 ```

 Build images
 ---------------------
 Each graphical backend X11, Frame buffer and Wayland must be in a separate build directory, so the setup script above must be run for each backend to configure the build correctly.
 In this release two image recipes are provided that work on almost all backends.

 DISTROs are new and the way to configure for any backends.
 Use DISTRO= instead of the -e on the setup script.
 The -e parameter gets converted to the appropriate distro configuration.

-Note:
+***Note:***
-DirectFB is no longer supported in i.MX graphic builds.
+***DirectFB is no longer supported in i.MX graphic builds.***
-The X11 and Framebuffer distros are only supported for i.MX 6 and i.MX 7.  i.MX 8 should use xwayland only.
+***The X11 and Framebuffer distros are only supported for i.MX 6 and i.MX 7.  i.MX 8 should use xwayland only.***
-XWayland is the default distro for all i.MX families.
+***XWayland is the default distro for all i.MX families.***

-   imx-image-multimedia: This image contains all the packages except QT5/OpenCV/Machine Learning packages.
+-  imx-image-multimedia: This image contains all the packages except QT5/OpenCV/Machine Learning packages.
-   imx-image-full: This is the big image which includes imx-image-multimedia + OpenCV + QT5 + Machine Learning packages.
+-  imx-image-full: This is the big image which includes imx-image-multimedia + OpenCV + QT5 + Machine Learning packages.
+-  swupdate-image: Advantech OTA recovery initrd image for recovery image

 Here are some examples:
 (The example uses the imx8mmeamb9918a1 MACHINE but substitute this with whatever you are using)

 Building Frame Buffer (FB)
 ---------------------------
 ```
-  DISTRO=fsl-imx-fb MACHINE=imx8mmeamb9918a1 source imx-setup-release.sh -b build-fb
+  $ DISTRO=fsl-imx-fb MACHINE=imx8mmeamb9918a1 source imx-setup-release.sh -b build-fb
-  bitbake <image>
+  $ bitbake <image>
 ```

 To run the QT5 examples use the following parameters: